- Location: Kentucky

 Visit Kentucky's Transportation Cabinet Division of Driver Licensing non U.S. citizens information page for further details regarding required documents, expiration dates, and school compliance forms.

-Kentucky ID cards are valid for a period of four years after they are issued, and expire 31 days after the card holder's birthday.
+Kentucky ID cards are valid for a period of 4 years.
 Renewals must be processed in person at your local Kentucky Transportation Cabinet Division of Driver Licensing office.